Christonja/100-days-of-code/log.md

 **Thoughts**: Getting more convuluted everyday!
 Like I say... it makes sense.
 But still.
 It's a whole new level of abstraction I wasn't ready for.

+### Day 41: September 25, Tue, 2018

+**Today's Progress**: Working further through the React tutorials on FreeCodeCamp

+**Thoughts**: Hmm.. the more I do it, the more I grasp it.. but I still feel 20 steps behind where I should be!